- What is breast augmentation surgery?

 One or both breasts failed to develop normally or have an elongated shape

-This would fall under reconstructive surgery, which restores a patient’s breast to near normal shape, appearance and size following a mastectomy, lumpectomy or other trauma.
+This would fall under reconstructive surgery, which restores a patient’s breast shape, appearance and size following a mastectomy, lumpectomy or other trauma.

 The internet can be a scary place.
 While it’s an excellent tool for researching information, bad content is alive and well in search engines.
 All you have to do is Google and click on the many results.
 In order to dispel fact from fiction, we’re addressing four of the biggest myths about breast augmentation surgery: